amar-cosic/KoSCAPEbio-workflow/README.md

 If you use this repository, please cite our paper:

-**KoSCAPEbio differentiates species of the Klebsiella oxytoca Complex in 16S rRNA Amplicon Data**
+**Refining Microbiome Resolution: KoSCAPEbio Identifies Klebsiella oxytoca Complex Species in 16S rRNA Amplicon Data and Uncovers Associations with NEC**
 Authors: Amar Cosic, Bettina Halwachs, Kristina Schild, Ellen L. Zechner, & Sabine Kienesberger
 Journal: [Journal Name, Year]
 DOI: [DOI or link to paper]